 When Davide became passionate about the blockchain industry a few years ago, he realized the technology would inevitably suffer from a shortage of trained graduates.
 Last year, when he left his previous company, it dawned on him that it was the perfect time to support the blockchain community by offering an effective and accessible training solution.
 “I shared this idea with the former CEO and founder of my previous company, Armando Romeo,” Davide says.
 “Armando decided to invest in it, and Beyondskills was born.”

 A commitment to role-based training

 Beyondskills instructors are committed to producing employable students with transferable skills.
-They offer self-paced, practical and role-based training at all levels, teaching skills which meet the requirements of both current and emerging roles in the blockchain industry.
-Davide is confident in the calibre of students who have gone through Beyondskills training.
+They offer self-paced, practical and role-based training at all levels, teaching skills that meet the requirements of both current and emerging roles in the blockchain industry.
+Davide is confident in the caliber of students who have gone through Beyondskills training.
 “Students who pursue training at Beyondskills will certainly be employable,” he affirms.
 “The practical, role-based approach of our training prepares them to start a career in the industry.”

 Beyondskills plans to continue developing a catalog offering courses for different experience levels.
 They’ve already launched Practical Blockchain Fundamentals – a beginner’s course – and Blockchain Engineer Junior – a course for blockchain engineers.
 “Other courses train the students for a sprint,” Davide says.
 “We prepare them for a marathon.
 We aim to offer structured learning programs where the students can always find something new to learn and continuously expand their skill set.”